3rd Infantry Division (United States): Organization

-The 2nd Brigade Combat Team inactivated on 15 January 2015 as part of the Army's modular brigade reorganization.
+The 2nd Brigade Combat Team was inactivated on 15 January 2015 as part of the Army's modular brigade reorganization.
 Special Troops Battalion; 3rd Squadron, 7th Cavalry Regiment; 1st Battalion, 9th Field Artillery Regiment; and 26th Brigade Support Battalion were inactivated concurrently, with some of their companies joining other brigades' battalions.
-The maneuver battalions of 2nd Brigade Combat Team moved to other brigades in the division: 1st Battalion, 64th Armor Regiment moved to 1st Brigade Combat Team and 1st Battalion, 30th Infantry Regiment moved to 4th Brigade Combat Team.
-With the inactivation of 2nd Brigade Combat Team, 4th Brigade Combat Team was reflagged as the 2nd Brigade Combat Team.
+The maneuver battalions of the 2nd Brigade Combat Team moved to other brigades in the division: 1st Battalion, 64th Armor Regiment moved to the 1st Brigade Combat Team and the 1st Battalion, 30th Infantry Regiment moved to the 4th Brigade Combat Team.
+With the inactivation of the 2nd Brigade Combat Team, the 4th Brigade Combat Team was reflagged as the 2nd Brigade Combat Team.
 After the reorganization, the division had three BCTs, each with three maneuver battalions.

 The 42nd Fires Brigade was activated at Fort Stewart on 17 October 2013 and later reflagged as 3rd Infantry Division Artillery.
 Division Artillery has training oversight of the division's artillery battalions, although the battalions remain organic to their respective BCTs.

-As part of budget driven downsizing, the Army announced that it would inactivate the 3rd Brigade Combat Team by the end of 2015 and replace it with a Battalion Task Force centered around the 1st Battalion, 28th Infantry.
-The 3rd Brigade Combat Team inactivated on 15 December 2015.
+As part of budget-driven downsizing, the Army announced that it would inactivate the 3rd Brigade Combat Team by the end of 2015 and replace it with a Battalion Task Force centered around the 1st Battalion, 28th Infantry.
+The 3rd Brigade Combat Team was inactivated on 15 December 2015.